 Tag Archives: wilderness

-Just beyond its cross-the-T intersection with Brock Road, Route 3 west begins a gentle half-mile descent toward Wilderness Run.
+Just beyond its cross-the-T intersection with Brock Road, Route 3 west begins a gentle mile-long descent toward Wilderness Run.
 There, it crosses the creek and then jumps the border between Spotsylvania and Orange counties before pushing upward and westward again. … Continue reading

 At a simple rail stop outside Frederick, Maryland the two commanders shook hands as the train prepared to depart.
 After a brief meeting, Lieutenant General Ulysses S. Grant, the General-in-Chief of the United States Armies, handed written orders to his … Continue reading